slatedocs/slate/source/includes/rest/private/_new-order.md

 ### Response

-An order accepted by the matching engine will be assigned an order `id` present in the response.
+An order accepted by the matching engine will be assigned an order `id` which will appear in the response.

-`filled` specifies the amount, in base asset, that was matched as a result of your order.
+`filled` specifies the amount that was matched as a result of your order.

 `timestamp` is the time your order was received by the matching engine.